weaverbel/intro-computational-thinking/content/4-lesson.md

 nav: Four
 ---

-When breaking coding problems down, **pseudocode** is a useful tool to use, regardless of what programming language will eventually be chosen to automate your process.
-Pseudocode documents each step of a process so that you will already have your steps arranged in a logical order before you start to code.
-Pseudocode is a good way to inform software developers of your needs or to run your ideas past people who may not be programmers.
+When breaking coding problems down, **pseudocode** is a useful tool to use, regardless of what programming language will eventually be used to automate your process.
+Pseudocode documents each step of a process so your steps are arranged in a logical order before you start to code.

+Pseudocode is also a good way to explain your needs to software developers or to run your ideas past people who may not be programmers.

 #### Pseudocode example